socomsystems/documentation/developer_manual/client_apis/OCS/ocs-api-overview.rst

 Capabilities API
 ----------------

-Clients can obtain capabilities provided by the Nextcloud server and its apps via the capabilities OCS API.
+Clients can obtain capabilities provided by the cyfrSpaces server and its apps via the capabilities OCS API.

 .. code::